ColinLeverger/machine-learning-python/README.md

 ### Modelling (second dataset)

 - "./code": functions and code used in "./main.py"; generate models, tests, benchmarks, clean data...
-- "./data": dataset used,
+- "./data": datasets used,
 - "./dqr_outputs": outputs and graphs for DQR,
-- "./main.py": code that will orchestrate the benchmarks of differents algorithms.
+- "./main.py": code that will orchestrate the benchmarks of different algorithms.

 For this second part, I worked with Anais GALISSON.